 Follow these tips and you’ll be on the way to achieving your savings goals.
 But also know that your path won’t necessarily be linear.
 Unexpected expenses and moments of overindulging will pop up along the way, and that’s okay.
 Don’t let that extra round of drinks for your friend’s last day at work derail your entire plan.
 Acknowledge that you spent more than you intended to and move on.
 As long as you keep bouncing back, you’ll stay on track for savings success.

-Everyday Round Up feature applies to card purchases only.
-Customers must opt in and select to round up to the nearest $1 or $5.
-Eligible funds are transferred from the customer’s Orange Everyday to their Savings Maximiser account.
-A round up will not be debited if doing so would reduce the Orange Everyday balance below $20.
-Full details at ing.com.au.
+Everyday Round Up applies to card purchases using your Orange Everyday bank account.
+You must opt in to Everyday Round Up and select the round up amount (nearest $1 or $5).
+When you spend with your Orange Everyday card, we’ll transfer the extra amount from your Orange Everyday to your Savings Maximiser or eligible home loan (eg. Mortgage Simplifier or Orange Advantage).
+A round up will not be debited if doing so would reduce your Orange Everyday balance below $20.
+Full details at ing.com.au

 ING is not affiliated with third parties mentioned in this article.
 ING is not responsible for any services provided by third parties nor does ING accept any liability or responsibility arising in any way from any products or services supplied by the third parties.